Georginah2/SML5202-final-Hutt/page6.md

  <p> <iframe width="560" height="315" src="https://www.youtube.com/embed/BQIAACZzJlA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> </p>

 <h2> Bordeaux </h2>
+<p> Bordeaux is best known for its vineyards and wine.
+You can enjoy great French cuisine, coastal walks and many historical sights, such as; the Bordeaux Cathedral and the Place de la Bourse. </p>
 <p> <strong> For Museums and Art </strong> </p>

 <p> The top five as rated on Tripadvisor </p>